hitobito/development/README.md

 ## Development

 Start developing by editing files locally with your prefered editor in the app/hitobito* folders.
 Those directories are mounted inside the containers.
 So every saved file is instantly available inside the containers.

+:bulb: If you don't know where to begin changing something, have a look at our hitobito cheatsheet in [English](./doc/hitobito-cheatsheet-en.pdf) and [German](./doc/hitobito-cheatsheet.pdf).

 ### Running rails tasks, console